samlscott/ML_project/ML_project.md

 # Introduction

-The following paper is a comparison between two Machine Learning algorithmns, namely Random Forests and Support Vector Machines, as prediction tools.
+The following paper is a comparison between two Machine Learning algorithms, namely Random Forests and Support Vector Machines, as prediction tools.
+Using a Linear Regression model as a baseline, the RMSE scores are compared.

 # Research Question

 # Data and Methodology

+The data used in this investigation is heart disease data from Kaggle.

 # Results